(b. 1954, Indiana).

-Rulon, C. Bryan (b.
-1954, Indiana).
-American composer of mostly chamber and electroacoustic works that have been performed in Europe and North America.
+American composer of mostly chamber works that have been performed in Europe and North America.

-Among his many honors are First Prize at the National College Dance Festival (1984, for his dance music to Corporate Whimsy), the Harvey Gaul Prize from the Pittsburgh New Music Ensemble (1988), a finalist in the Olympia competition in Athens (1990), and a grant from the New York State Council on the Arts (1992).
-In addition, he has received a fellowship grant from the National Endowment for the Arts (1994), commissions from the Fromm Foundation (1995) and Chamber Music America (1996) and a Guggenheim Fellowship (1996).
+Among his honours are First Prize at the National College Dance Festival (1984, for his dance music to Corporate Whimsy), the Harvey Gaul Prize from the Pittsburgh New Music Ensemble (1988), finalist in the competition Olympia in Athens (1990), a fellowship grant from the National Endowment for the Arts (1994), a commission from the Fromm Foundation (1995), a commission from Chamber Music America (1996), and the Guggenheim Fellowship (1996).

-Mr. Rulon is also active in other positions.
+He is also active in other positions.
 He served as director of the Electronic Music Ensembles of Indiana University from 1977–80.
-He then co-founded with oboist Matt Sullivan the improvisational live electronics duo (now a trio with double bassist William Kannar) First Avenue in New York City in 1982, with which he has since performed and which is now in residence at Princeton University.
+He then co-founded with oboist Matt Sullivan the improvisational live-electronics duo, later a trio with double bassist William Kannar, First Avenue in New York, New York in 1982, which was later in residence at Princeton University.

 He taught as an associate instructor at Indiana University from 1977–80 and later taught at the Thurnauer School of Music in New Jersey from 1989–91 and at Princeton University in 1993–94.